 Throughout the Twentieth Century, critical thinking instruction was part of the mission of our educational system at all levels–to varying degrees at various times.
 But towards the end of the century, around 1980, interest in critical thinking suddenly increased exponentially.
 Now, virtually all educational institutions claim to teach critical thinking.

-· And how can we tell whether it has been taught?
+.
+And how can we tell whether is has been taught ?

-These are the big three questions that are addressed on this web site, mostly through the eyes and contributions of one concerned participant over the past 60 years.
+These are the big three questions that are addressed on this web site, mostly through the eyes and contribution of one concerned participant over 60 years.